avimedi

 -- lyell syndrome (Toxic epidermal necrolysis)

-In January 2009 we had more than 2500 visitors from 66 countries,for more details see the page Contact
+In november 2009 we had more than 5700 visitors from 109 countries,for more details see the page Contact

 we search for voluntary translators to translate the site in different european and asian languages ,for more details ,see the page contact